 If the fire has tall flames with black tails and seems somewhat lazy, the flame height will need to be reduced.
 If the fire is not 8 inches (203mm) tall, the flame height will need to be increased.
-A medium or low setting will give a shorter flame.
+A medium and low setting will give a shorter flame.

 The flame will rise and fall somewhat.
 This is normal.
-With your appliance in Manual mode and the heat output level set to HIGH adjust the flame height using the FLAME HEIGHT ADJUST screen on the thermostat wall control.
-Figure 24.1.
+With your appliance in Manual mode and the heat output level set to High, adjust the flame height using the FLAME HEIGHT ADJUST screen under USER SETTINGS on the wall control.
+Figure 25.1.